Dell EMC Unity: Release

 Dell EMC Unity was introduced in 2016.
 The new platform virtualized the “data mover” NAS functionality originally developed for the Celerra product line and moved it into software, simplifying hardware setup and enabling file system upgrades.
 The transition from VNX to Unity was described by Dell EMC insider as replacing an entire car part-by-part in the middle of a race, without pit stops.
 The improvements outlined in Chad Sacak’s blog post included a 3x performance boost, reduction from a 7U to a 2U form factor, almost 50% power consumption reduction and significantly faster rack installation.

 Dell EMC Unity’s new transactional file system supported traditional NAS use cases while better supporting transactional file applications.
 It included Fibre Channel, FCoE, NFS, SMB 3.0 (CIFS), and iSCSI protocols.
 All flash and hybrid Dell EMC Unity models were introduced in 2016, as were a new HTML5 user interface and, later that year, inline compression with inline data deduplication scheduled for later in 2017.

 In May 2017, Dell EMC Unity was updated to support many new features and capabilities including Dynamic Pools.
 This is a new Pool type introduced in Dell Unity OE version 4.2.x allowing users to flexibly add 1 or more drives at a time.
 This helps reduce drive rebuild times and flash wear when compared to the use of Traditional Pools.
 A Dynamic Pool is created by default when creating a Pool in Unisphere with Dell EMC Unity OE version 4.2.x and later.
 Dynamic Pools are only supported on Dell EMC Unity All Flash Systems.
-Additionally with the May release, support for a 256TB file system and compression for file, block archiving to the cloud, thin clones with snapshots and AppSync integration for integrated Copy Data Management (iCDM), and Data-At-Rest-Encryption (D@RE) External Key Manager were all included.
+Additionally with the May release, support for a 256 TB file system and compression for file, block archiving to the cloud, thin clones with snapshots and AppSync integration for integrated Copy Data Management (iCDM), and Data-At-Rest-Encryption (D@RE) External Key Manager were all included.

 In June, 2017, roughly 10 months after the Dell EMC Merger finalized, Dell Technologies announced that cumulative bookings (sales and anticipated sales) of Dell EMC Unity All-flash and hybrid flash storage had surpassed US$1 billion.